NSF grant available to undergraduate and graduate students in certain programs

 CyberCorps®: Scholarship for Service (SFS) is a unique program funded by a National Science Foundation grant designed to increase and strengthen the cadre of information assurance professionals that protect the government’s critical information infrastructure.

-The CyberCorps® SFS is open to undergraduate and graduate students in these specific programs:
+The CyberCorps® SFS is open to graduate students in these specific programs:

 Note that the application process for the CyberCorps®: Scholarship for Service is separate from the SET scholarship and fellowship applications, and has different deadlines for grad and undergrad students.